Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 (photo: PureRadiancePhoto / Shutterstock)

-The largest independent film festival in the world, the Sundance Film Festival is a must if you find yourself in Utah during the winter.
-This Park City festival is one of the best things to do in Utah for film connoisseurs and is within close proximity to top Utah ski resorts.
+Sundance Film Festival is the largest independent film festival in the world.
+It’s a must if you visit during the winter (one of the best times to visit Utah).
+This Park City festival appeals to all types of film connoisseurs and is within close proximity to top Utah ski resorts.

 Witness some of the best independent Southwestern films at this 10-day festival.
-Sundance is one of my favorite events in Utah and you’ll often find me at the winter event each year.
+Sundance is one of my favorite events in Utah, and you’ll often find me at the winter event each year.
+Be sure to read Betty’s piece about why you should plan carefully for Sundance.

 Cataract Canyon Rafting